How to Choose a Web Hosting Service for Small Businesses

 When Should a Business Use Shared Hosting?

-When starting or running a smaller website, shared hosting is the way to go.
+Shared hosting is the way to go when starting or running a smaller website.
 In addition to being cheap, it also doesn't call for a high level of technical expertise to implement.

 Several websites are hosted on the same server under a shared hosting agreement.